-- SAMHSA’s National Helpline: SAMHSA’s National Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.
-This service provides referrals to local treatment facilities, support groups, and community-based organizations.
-Callers can also order free publications and other information.
+SAMHSA’s National Helpline is a free, confidential, 24/7, 365-days-a-year treatment referral and information service (in English and Spanish) for individuals and families facing addiction.
+Call 1-800-662-4357 or visit their website at samhsa.gov/find-help/national-helpline.

 - There are many laws that govern alcohol and drug use.
 For specific questions regarding laws and possible sanctions, please contact your local legislature.

 Federal Law: How Drug Convictions Affect Financial Aid

 The Higher Education Opportunity Act requires all colleges and universities to notify all students, even those who are not receiving financial aid, about the financial aid implications of drug convictions.
 Under federal law, anyone convicted of a drug offense while receiving federal financial aid will lose their eligibility.